Cheristic/csgd-capstone-site/_posts/2025-01-24-pivot-point.md

 ## Where do we go from here?
 **Sprint 1a is coming to a close** and the time is nigh to decide upon a game structure!!
 Our core souping mechanic has a lot of potential, but simultaneously has a lot of drawbacks, meaning whatever structure we decide to place it in must draw out as much of that potential as possible.

-Our team vote on what structure we like.
+Our team will vote on what structure we like.
 This list is not exhaustive, but here are the options:

 ***